rajatgupta001/Is-your-birthday-lucky/README.md

 <input type = "date" class = ".date-of-birth">

 There are various types in the input taf such as date, number etc.

+dob.charAt(i): This is giving us character at the position i in the string.
+Number(dob.charAt(i)): we are typecasting and converting a character into a number. dob.replaceAll("-", ""): we used replaceAll to replace all the - from the string dob.